RMNA - Remove Missing Values

 Remarks

-1. Each column in the input (or in the auxiliary) data set corresponds to a separate variable.
+1. Each input (or auxiliary) data set column corresponds to a separate variable.

 2. Each row in the input (or in the auxiliary) data set corresponds to an observation.